cblanken/cblanken.github.io/content/blog/OverTheWireBandit.md

 ```

 {% callout(type="note") %}

-The term "dotfile" is also frequently used to refer to a users personal
+The term "dotfile" is also frequently used to refer to a user's personal
 configuration files.
 This is because many configuration files follow the
-leading dot `.` convention, so that they don't clutter up directory listings.
+leading dot `.` convention, so they don't clutter up directory listings.

 {% end %}

 {% callout(type="tip") %}